martynbiz/slim-mvc/README.md

 * uploading images
 * utils slugify
 * article methods - getPublishedAt, save
+* article::has

 BUG!!! delete one is deleting ALL :O
 * confirm alert when deleting
+bug: why is import still duplicate tags with array_unique